pingcap/docs-dm/en/key-features.md

 ## Online DDL tools

 In the MySQL ecosystem, tools such as gh-ost and pt-osc are widely used.
-DM supports these tools to avoid unnecessary intermediate data replication.
+DM provides supports for these tools to avoid replicating unnecessary intermediate data.

 ### Restrictions